Grants

 HCi3 supports innovative projects that help Halifax/Kjipuktuk reach its goal of becoming net-zero by 2050 through a just and equitable low-carbon transition.

-Projects either directly reduce greenhouse gas emissions or lay the groundwork for ongoing reduction efforts.
-They will integrate equity into climate solutions and empower communities through capacity building and impactful partnerships.
+Projects either directly reduce greenhouse gas (GHG) emissions or lay the groundwork for ongoing reduction efforts.
+They will integrate Reconciliation and social equity into climate solutions and empower communities through capacity building and impactful partnerships.

-Low-carbon affordable housing: Projects support the development of low-carbon affordable housing through building retrofits, net-zero new construction, and workforce and capacity development.
+Low-carbon housing: Projects support the development of low-carbon housing through building retrofits, net-zero new construction, and workforce and capacity development.

-Community-driven renewable energy: Renewable energy projects that benefit communities through prioritizing social equity, inclusive engagement, and innovative financing strategies, such as community solar or shared ownership structures.
+Community-based renewable energy: Renewable energy projects that benefit communities through prioritizing social equity, inclusive engagement, and innovative financing strategies.

 Shared and electric transportation: Projects explore electric and/or shared mobility solutions that have community-wide benefits, such as e-bikes or car sharing.